opa334/TrollStore/README.md

 ## Features

-The binaries inside an IPA can have arbitrary entitlements, fakesign them with ldid and the entitlements you want (`ldid -S<path/to/entitlements.plist> <path/to/binary>`) and TrollStore will preserve the entitlements when resigning them with the fake root certificate on installation.
+The binaries inside an IPA can have arbitrary entitlements; fakesign them with ldid and the entitlements you want (`ldid -S<path/to/entitlements.plist> <path/to/binary>`) and TrollStore will preserve the entitlements when resigning them with the fake root certificate on installation.
 This gives you a lot of possibilities, some of which are explained below.

 ### Banned entitlements

-iOS 15 on A12+ has banned the following three entitlements related to running unsigned code, these are impossible to get without a PPL bypass, apps signed with them will crash on launch.
+iOS 15 on A12+ has banned the following three entitlements related to running unsigned code; these are impossible to get without a PPL bypass; apps signed with them will crash on launch.

 `com.apple.private.cs.debugger`